-Statutes in three states - Connecticut, Nevada, and Vermont - establish AAPI studies electives, model curriculums, or advisory groups, but they do not require
+Statutes in three states - Connecticut, Nevada, and Vermont - establish AAPI studies electives, model curriculums, or advisory groups, but they do not require schools to teach AAPI studies.
+These statutes have been passed and signed into law.
+These AAPI studies may be stand-alone or embedded in ethnic studies.

-Legislators in Connecticut embedded AAPI studies in the 2021 implementer bill, SB 1202, as part of an inclusive model curriculum for its K-8 students.
-Nevada's 2017 SB 107 authorizes high school ethnic and diversity studies, including Asian American history and contributions.
-The state's 2021 SB 194 also revises education provisions to include Pacific Islanders.
-Vermont's 2019 H 3 creates an Ethnic and Social Equity Standards Advisory Working Group to evaluate and recommend standards that include the history and contributions of various ethnic groups, including people in the U.S. of Asian and Pacific Island descent.
+Legislators in Connecticut embedded AAPI studies in the 2021 implementer bill, SB 1202, 168 as part of an inclusive model curriculum for its K-8 students.
+Nevada's 2017 SB 107169 authorizes high school ethnic and diversity studies, including Asian American history and contributions.
+The state's 2021 SB 194170 also revises education provisions to include Pacific Islanders.
+Vermont's 2019 H 3171 creates an Ethnic and Social Equity Standards Advisory Working Group to evaluate and recommend standards that include the history and contributions of various ethnic groups, including people in the U.S. of Asian and Pacific Island descent.